huzecong/nnlib/docs/utils.rst

 Logging
 -------

-The :mod:`logging` module contains a global logger that supports verbosity level control, colored output, and advanced formatting.
+The ``logging`` module contains a global logger that supports verbosity level control, colored output, and advanced formatting.

 .. autofunction:: timestamp